Dealing With Medical Debt Intelligently

-As previously discussed, many Chapter 13 plans provide for "zero" payments to unsecured creditors — just like Chapter 7 — while many Chapter 13 plans provide for very low payments to unsecured creditors.
-Many of our client's Chapter 13 plans are approved with "10 percent" payment to unsecured creditors.
+As previously discussed, many Chapter 13 plans provide for zero payments to unsecured creditors — just like Chapter 7 — while other Chapter 13 plans provide for low payments to unsecured creditors.
+Many of our clients’ Chapter 13 plans are approved with 10 percent payment to unsecured creditors.
 If you repay 10 percent of your total medical debt through your Chapter 13 plan, the unpaid 90 percent will be discharged upon completion of your plan.
-You won't owe the rest to the creditor after your plan has been completed and you are granted a Chapter 13 discharge.
+You won’t owe the rest to the creditor after your plan has been completed and you are granted a Chapter 13 discharge.